PremKumar135/PremKumar/README.md

 ### **Project 3: Bags Classifier**
 ---
-> **This project focussed on image classification model which classifies the different type of bags of a single luxury brand inorder to automate the manual process.**
+> **Focused on image classification model which classifies the different type of bags of a single luxury brand inorder to automate the manual process.**

 ![bags_classifier](diana-akhmetianova-nvQemFKRBUo-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@dreamcatchlight?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Diana Akhmetianova</a> on <a href="https://unsplash.com/s/photos/bags?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>